The Mike & Carla Morning Show

 As if we weren’t already aware of the germs, and just general yuck, on airplanes, the Covid virus made us even more aware.

 Trying to stay healthy on flights has always been an issue for travelers.
-We’re not only keeping Purell in our carry-on bags now, but if you’re like me, you’re disinfecting every other area on the plane from potential germs!
+We're not only keeping Purell in our carry-on bags now, but we're disinfecting every other area on the plane from potential germs!

 According to flight attendants, and Travel and Leisure magazine, there’s one thing that most travelers often ignore: the seat-back pocket.